BMO eclipse Visa Infinite* Card Review

 How the BMO eclipse Visa Infinite* Card Compares

-For example, the American Express Cobalt™ Card comes in at the same annual fee (though it’s charged over twelve months at $10), but it doesn’t offer a first-year annual fee waiver.
+For example, the American Express Cobalt® Card charges a $155.88 ($12.99 monthly fee) annual fee but it doesn’t offer a first-year annual fee waiver.
 However, it offers a more comprehensive travel insurance portfolio that includes more types of insurance – from travel accident to flight or baggage delay and lost/stolen baggage.
-However, it lacks the increasingly popular mobile device insurance.
 Both cards have fairly extensive membership perks so your decision may well hinge on whether you prefer the membership offerings of Visa or American Express.

-The two cards have very similar earning structures: with the American Express Cobalt™ Card, you earn 5 Membership Rewards points for every $1 spent at eligible restaurants, bars, cafés, and on food delivery, 2 points per dollar on travel and transit, and 1 point per dollar on everything else.
+The two cards have very similar earning structures: with the American Express Cobalt® Card, you earn 5 Membership Rewards points for every $1 spent at eligible restaurants, bars, cafés, and on food delivery, 3 points per dollar spent on streaming services, 2 points per dollar on travel and transit, and 1 point per dollar on everything else.
 The BMO eclipse Visa Infinite* Card has a slightly broader category with 5 BMO Rewards points per $1 on groceries, dining, gas and transit and 1 point per dollar on everything else.
 However, it takes 100 points to redeem $1 in travel with American Express Membership Rewards.
 Whereas it takes 150 points to get $1 in travel with BMO Rewards.
 The earn rates are similar, but the value per point with American Express is higher.

-BMO eclipse Visa Infinite* Card American Express Cobalt™ Card
+BMO eclipse Visa Infinite* Card American Express Cobalt® Card

 The BMO eclipse Visa Infinite* Card is a solid option for those who want to accumulate rewards points on their everyday purchases and have flexibility with how they use them.
 The welcome bonus, which includes an annual fee waiver, is tempting and makes this a risk-free proposition.
 The 40,000 bonus points alone are worth up to approximately $266 and the annual “lifestyle credit” adds another $50 to your pocket.